 For enterprises in which foreign investors are shareholders or members who have been granted an Investment Registration Certificate (“IRC”)

 In this case, the time to open DICA is within 90 days from the date of issuance of IRC as the purpose of DICA is to receive investment capital contribution for the project implementation and to avoid the case of being late for capital contribution within 90 days (according to Law on Enterprise).
-Therefore, foreign investors should keep in mind the term to ensure the opening of DICA and make capital contribution within the stipulated time.
+Therefore, foreign investors should keep in mind the term to ensure the opening of DICA and make capital contributions within the stipulated time.
 In the case of exceeding prescribed time, the bank may refuse to open DICA and transfer capital contribution from abroad.
 As a result, the enterprise will have to adjust the time for capital contribution or reduce contributed capital in accordance with the law.

 So how do foreign investors transfer money to pay for expenses incurred before the time of being granted IRC?
 Before being granted IRC by a competent authority, a foreign investor can transfer money from abroad, from a foreign currency payment account, or Vietnamese Dong payment account of that foreign investor opened at an authorized bank in Vietnam to pay legitimate expenses during the stage of pre-investment in Vietnam.